 The second-tier version of SRAM’s AXS transmission ‘ecosystem’ gets the same narrower-but-stronger big roller, asymmetric ‘Flat Top’ link design as the flagship Red chain.
 It gets the same epic lifespan ‘Hard-Chrome’ finish, too.
 Lack of hollow pins make it a bit heavier but we’ve had no problem with the solid pin construction so far and it means they can serve it up for half the price making them an AXS bargain.

 The Speed Wing outer plate also helps initiate shifting early for swift and responsive changes on all mech types we’ve tried.
-Wipperman has a deservedly good reputation for longevity and strength on- and off-road which makes this slightly-higher-than-average price a good investment over time.
+Wippermann has a deservedly good reputation for longevity and strength on- and off-road which makes this slightly higher than average price a good investment over time.
 Unlike most brands the split link is reusable, so removal for deep cleaning is free and easy.
-Be sure to refit the link and chain the right way round though or the directional shaping will skip, particularly on smaller cogs.
+Be sure to refit the link and chain the right way round though, or the directional shaping will skip, particularly on smaller cogs.

 The new XT and SLX only started appearing in summer so we’ve no big bank of long-term data yet, but so far our sets have been churning through a particularly grim autumn and winter without issue.
 They seem more rust resistant than other similarly priced chains when we aren’t on point with our cleaning and lubing routine, too.